haiku/website/content/development/coding-guidelines.md

 ### Misc. formatting

-*   Put exactly two blank lines between functions, as well as between includes and defines blocks, and between defines and variable or function defitions.
+*   Put exactly two blank lines between functions, as well as between includes and defines blocks, and between defines and variable or function definitions.
 *   Include a newline at every file end.

 ### Identifiers